 Only students admitted through the supplemental application cycle may enroll in clinical coursework.

-For both the Certificate and the Degree Program:
+For BOTH the Certificate and the Degree Program:

 - CARD-120, Rhythm Analysis and 12 Lead ECG, 2 credits, Spring 1st 7 weeks